 Individual craftspeople:

-Jimmy Work was a Shetland basket maker who died recently.
+Jimmy Work was a Shetland basket maker who died in 2014.

 Become a Heritage Crafts Fan and receive a free monthly newsletter about craft announcements, events and opportunities.